liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 create more and they can be deployed to your portal for your use.

 To prepare for the portlets we'll soon be adding, let's change the layout of the Collaboration page.
-To access layouts, select *Edit* &rarr; *Page Layout* from the Dockbar.
+To access layouts, select the *Edit Page* button from the left palette (pencil icon) and click the *Details* tab (if necessary).

 Now, select the *2 Columns (70/30)* layout and click *Save*.
 Once saved, you'll return to the page and it'll seem as though nothing has happened.
 Once we start